fred314159265/TSDZ2-ESP32-PCB/README.md

 - 5V and 3.3V regulator changes - cost savings.

-- Programming header now uses RST and GPIO0 pins directly (no need for jumpers), with the intention of using RTS and CTS lines of USB-to-serial adaptor to automate putting ESP32 in bootloader mode.
+- Programming header now uses RST and GPIO0 pins directly (no need for jumpers), with the intention of using RTS and CTS lines of a USB-to-serial adaptor to automate putting the ESP32 in bootloader mode.
 More information can be found [here](https://github.com/espressif/esptool/wiki/ESP32-Boot-Mode-Selection#automatic-bootloader).

   TLDR: connect RST and GPIO0 pins to USB-to-serial adaptor like so, and programming should "just work".

-  ⚠ **Make sure you only power the board via 3.3V! **⚠
+  ⚠ **Make sure you only power the board via 3.3V!** ⚠

   | Programming Header Pin | USB-to-serial Pin |
   | ---------------------- | ----------------- |